arm-university/Rapid-Embedded-Education-Kit/Materials/Module_10/Readme.md

 A Mutex is used to synchronize the execution of threads, for example to protect the access to a shared resource.
 > Note that the Mutex methods cannot be called from interrupt service routines.
 It can break the thread safety mechanism and introduce race conditions into an otherwise safe piece of code.

-Additional information about the RTOS API with example can be found in the Additional references // ADD LINK

 ## 4.2 Your Application Code